-If the student is engaged or noted to have been engaged in a second act of academic dishonesty, the student will fail the course and will be immediately withdrawn from the course and/or program.
+If a student is engaged or noted to have engaged in any act of academic dishonesty, the first act will result in the student receiving a zero or a "U" on that academic material.
+In addition, the student will receive counseling on the act of academic dishonesty, but if the student is engaged or noted to have been engaged in a second act of academic dishonesty, the student will fail the course and will be immediately withdrawn from the course and/or program.

-I, Student Name (Print), have read and understand Academic Dishonesty as defined in the SRTC-Catalog/Student Handbook: Students' Rights, Responsibilities and Conduct Code; Academic Misconduct Section 1-4; and the SRTC ASN Student Handbook and agree to the Disciplinary Action Statement if engaged or noted to have been engaged in any act of Academic Dishonesty.
+By signing this document, I acknowledge that I have read and understand Academic Dishonesty as defined in the SRTC-Catalog/Student Handbook: Students' Rights, Responsibilities and Conduct Code; Academic Misconduct; and the SRTC ASN Student Handbook and agree to the Disciplinary Action Statement if engaged or noted to have been engaged in any act of Academic Dishonesty.